-Teaching Strategies: Teaching Approaches may include: Presenting content, skills, and strategies Describe the selected teaching methods, instructional procedures, and learning activities that are appropriate for the students and that are aligned with the objective(s) Model the skill or strategy Think aloud Check for understanding Guided practice Independent practice Collaborative practice with peers Engage students in question and answer Provide opportunities for exploration Provide opportunities for discussion Include critical questions that you might ask Lesson Closing/Summarizing Strategies: Summarizing Strategies (Closure) may include: Engage students in summarizing main points or big ideas of lesson.
-Revisit objective/essential question.
-Resources/Materials: Include a list of all materials you (and the students) will need for the lesson.
-Provide a citation in APA format for any materials that you did not develop by yourself.
-Access for All Learners: In this section, describe how you will ensure that all students have access to and are able to engage appropriately in this lesson.
-How are you selecting supports that are tied to the learning objectives and address similar Differentiation group of students' needs and specific individuals' needs?
-Regardless of IEP/504 plans, of Objectives, enrichment, etc. Content, Process: How will my instructional delivery, materials, or students' engagement in instructional Process, or activities differ?
-Product Product: Which options or types of assessments might you consider for various learners to demonstrate their understanding of the objectives?
+Teaching Strategies:

+M: data Teaching Approaches may include:

+Middle Presenting content, skills, and strategies

+Of Describe the selected teaching methods, instructional procedures, and learning activities that are appropriate

+Lesson for the students and that are aligned with the objective(s)

+Model the skill or strategy

+• Think aloud

+Check for understanding

+Guided practice

+Independent practice

+Collaborative practice with peers

+Engage students in question and answer

+Provide opportunities for exploration

+Provide opportunities for discussion

+Include critical questions that you might ask

+End Lesson Closing/Summarizing Strategies:

+Of Summarizing Strategies (Closure) may include:

+Engage students in summarizing main points or big ideas of lesson.

+Lesson Revisit objective/essential question.

+Te hist sojeta i e esemaa queston

+Resources/Materials:

+Include a list of all materials you (and the students) will need for the lesson.
+Provide a citation in APA format for any materials that

+you did not develop by yourself.

+Access for All Learners:

+In this section, c describe how you will ensure that all students have access to and are able to engage appropriately in this lesson.

+Differentiati

+Objectives, atu danta' na a da an dan a ifi a in dini du ala' na a da?
+Da a andlaga af IED/504 mlana, anni almont, ata

+Content, Pro , , , , , , , , , , , , , , , , , , , ,

+or Product differ?

+Products Which antique on times of accessments might you consider for various learness to James strate

+Product: Which options or types of assessments might you consider for various learners to demonstrate their understanding of the objectives?
 (Fast Finisher Work?)

+then understanding of the objectives: (Fast Futisher work.)

-In this section, list instructional and adaptations that will be made for individual students.
-Instructional and Material Adaptations Notes:
+Instructiona In this section, list instructional and adaptations that will be made for individual students.

+Material

+Adaptations 3

+Notes: